vivaria/edisonrul.ing/docs/source/cards/v/volcanic-counter.md

 ### Card Rulings

-●The mandatory Trigger Effect activates & resolves in the GY.
+*   The mandatory Trigger Effect activates & resolves in the GY.
-●This effect activates in Substep 5 - After Damage Calculation.
+*   This effect activates in Substep 5 - After Damage Calculation.
-●This effect activates even if you don't have another FIRE monster in your GY.
+*   This effect activates even if you don't have another FIRE monster in your GY.
-●There is no cost.
+*   There is no cost.
 Volcanic Counter is banished when this effect inflicts Effect Damage.
-●The effect does not activate if your Life Points were reduced to 0 in Substep 4 - Damage Calculation.
+*   The effect does not activate if your Life Points were reduced to 0 in Substep 4 - Damage Calculation.